B. L. Noojin: Early life, education, and playing career

+In 1910, after playing for the Greenville Spinners of the Carolina Association, Noojin was drafted by the Cincinnati Reds of the National League.

+Coaching and teaching career

+Noojin taught at the agricultural schools in Blountsville and Albertville, Alabama.
+He coached football at Ninth District Agricultural School, in Blountsville, in 1910, and at the Seventh District Agricultural School, in Albertville, in 1911.
+Noojin met Willie Lucille McNaron in Albertville.
+The two were married in 1916.

+In 1912, Noojin was appointed athletic director at Howard College—now known as Samford University—in Birmingham, Alabama.
+He was the head football coach at Howard from 1912 to 1914, compiling a record of 10–13–2 in three seasons.

+In early 1915, Noojin was hired as head baseball coach and assistant football coach at his alma mater, the University of Alabama, for the following academic year.

+Noojin was the head coach of the Alabama Crimson Tide baseball team for four seasons, from 1916 to 1919, compiling a record of 54–19 and leading his squads to four consecutive Southern Intercollegiate Athletic Association (SIAA) titles.
+He coached the Alabama men's basketball team for a single season, in 1917–18, to a 2–5 record.
+Noojin was to be head coach for the 1918 season prior to its cancellation due to the effects of World War I. At Alabama, he was also an instructor of English, French, Spanish, physics, and chemistry.

-Business
+Business career

-In 1919, he resigned from the University to join his brother in the hardware business.
+In 1919, Noojin resigned from the University of Alabama to join his brother in the hardware business.
 The Noojin brothers operated a hardware store until 1923, when they founded the Noojin Supply Company.
 Three years later, Noojin bought his brother's interest and managed the company on his own.
 Noojin became active in a number of civic activities.
 He was on the board of directors of the American National Bank of Gadsden, Alabama Power Company and the Gadsden Chamber of Commerce.
 Noojin was the president of the National Alumni Association and member of the Board of Trustees of The University of Alabama.

-Inducted into the Alabama Business Hall of Fame (1979)
+In 1926, he had a house built in Gadsden, now the Noojin House and Bellevue-Mineral Springs Hotel Site.

 Politics

 Noojin was also an active politician, serving on the Republican State Committee and the Republican National Convention.